Thermadiag/seq/README.md

 For now the seq library is developped and maintained in order to remain compatible with C++11 only compilers.
 While C++14, C++17 and even C++20 are now widely supported by the main compilers (namely msvc, gcc and clang), I often have to work on constrained and old environments (mostly on Linux) where the compiler cannot be upgraded.
 At least they (almost) all support C++11.

+For instance, the [charconv](docs/charconv.md) and [format](docs/format.md) modules were developped because C++11 only compilers do not provide similar functionalities.
+They still provide their own specifities for more recent compilers.

 Seq library was tested with gcc/10.1.0 (Windows, mingw), gcc/8.4.0 (Linux) and msvc/14.20 (Windows).

 Design